learning-zone/java-basics/hibernate-questions.md

 List results = query.list();
 ```
 #### Q. Mention the Key components of Hibernate?
+**Core components of Hibernate**

+**hibernate.cfg.xml**: This file has database connection details
+**hbm.xml or Annotation**: Defines the database table mapping with POJO.
+Also defines the relation between tables in java way.
+**SessionFactory**:
+* There will be a session factory per database.
+* The SessionFacory is built once at start-up
+* It is a thread safe class
+* SessionFactory will create a new Session object when requested
+**Session**:
+* The Session object will get physical connection to the database.
+* Session is the Java object used for any DB operations.
+* Session is not thread safe.
+Hence do not share hibernate session between threads
+* Session represents unit of work with database
+* Session should be closed once the task is completed

 #### Q. Explain Session object in Hibernate?
 #### Q. How transaction management works in Hibernate?
 #### Q. Explain the Criteria object in Hibernate?